crate/crate/docs/general/builtins/window-functions.rst

 ================

-Window functions are :ref:`functions <gloss-function>` which perform a computation across a set of rows which are related to the current row.
-This is comparable to :ref:`aggregation functions <aggregation-functions>`, but window functions do not cause multiple rows to be grouped into a single row.
+Window functions are :ref:`functions <gloss-function>` which perform a computation across a set of rows (the *window*) that are somehow related to a row that we call the *current row*.

+As CrateDB visits each query row, it builds a window that contains:

+- that query row (the current row)
+- other rows related to it based on the :ref:`window definition
+  <window-definition>`.

+This is comparable to :ref:`aggregation functions <aggregation-functions>`, but there's an important difference.
+Aggregation functions produce a single result row from a multiple query rows (per group or globally), whereas window function produce one result row per query row.

 .. _window-function-call: